IshanParikhCodeBase/ShipStack/readme.txt

 those orders are grouped together in a stack.

 The idea is to automate shipment grouping process for a faster and cost-effective deliveries.

+Why was DBSCAN utilized, other possible option was to calculate distance between every pair of shipping locations, however, that would yield a O(n2) time complexity, which we ideally want to avoid.
+TBC.